volkamerlab/volkamerlab_org/content/projects/ecft-vs-pipeline.md

   link: https://www.helmholtz-hips.de/en/
 ---

-Finding the optimal docking pipeline for a target is challenging.
-Our project aims to develop a data-driven pipeline to find new hits for Energy coupling factor (ECF) transporters through the optimization of various structure-based virtual screening workflows.
+Finding the optimal docking pipeline to identify novel ligands for a target of interest is challenging.
+Our project aims to develop a data-driven pipeline to find new hits for energy-coupling factor (ECF) transporters through the optimization of various structure-based virtual screening workflows.

 <!--more-->